bahrus/xtal-element/README.md

 This section is devoted to discussing the off-the-beaten-track 3rd option above.

-We should be prepared for a bumpy ride when deplying a web component that employs this approach.
-Use of this third pattern may result in us encountering issues when mixed in with other rendering libraries that aren't privy to this artificial "nesting" of child components.
+**NB:** Be prepared for a bumpy ride when deploying a web component that uses this approach.
+Use of this third pattern may result in encountering issues when mixed in with other rendering libraries that aren't privy to this artificial "nesting" of child components.

 </details>